 - Darwin Harbour integrated marine monitoring and research program

 - Conservation status of coastal dolphins in the Northern Territory

 - Habitat mapping for Darwin region (including Bynoe Harbour)

-- Conservation management of marine megafauna in the Top End
+- Conservation management of dugongs, cetaceans and threatened marine matters of national environmental significance in the Top End

 - Long-term monitoring of coastal dolphins in Darwin Harbour and the abundance and distribution of dugongs in the Northern Territory

 - Support of two Australian Research Council Linkage Projects